Summary

 - Arena Images (ZIP): Enables downloading a ZIP file containing a PNG image of the arena for every time step.
 This feature must be enabled by checking the 'Arena Images' box in the 'Exports' panel before starting the simulation.

 - Full Session (.bft6): If 'Full State History' is enabled, you can save the entire simulation—settings and complete step-by-step history—into a single, compact binary file.
 This is the best way to archive an exact experiment for later re-loading and analysis.
+During import, you can click 'Stop & Save History Loaded' to immediately cancel reading further steps, preserving the history loaded up to that point.

 - Export Step (JSON): From the 'Time-Travel Control' panel, you can export the complete state of the currently viewed step—including all cell properties, AI grids, and settings—to a single JSON file.
 This is ideal for restoring simulations from a certain step.